 New Year's Traditional Food - Black-Eyed Peas and Greens are ...

-New Year's Day Tradition – Black-Eyed Peas and Greens ...
-Golden cornbread is often added to the Southern New Year's meal, and a well-known phrase is, ...
+Many former Southerners have spread this tradition to other parts of the country. ...
+Golden cornbread is often added to the Southern New Year's meal, and a ...

 New Year's Day Traditions - Southern Food - About.com

 What are your family's New Year's Day food traditions, and why?
 Lucky peas?
 Cabbage?
 Is rice on the menu?
 Tell us about it!

 A Charmed Cake - About.com - Wedding Traditions

 A popular tradition in the Southern U.S., the cake pull is a fun game for the bridal party to learn about their fortunes in life.

 All About Red Beans and Rice - History, ingredients, and traditions.

 Red Beans and rice is a southern tradition, especially in the city of New Orleans.
 This hearty and inexpensive meal has been the traditional Monday feast for ...